A1rPun/castle-crashers-resource/Gameplay/Items.md

 ## <a name="unused"></a>Unused

-You can easily spot a modder once they have these items.
+You can easily spot a modder once they have [these items](/Platforms/UnusedContent.md#items).

-- Axe
-- Shuriken
-- Knife
-- Mittens
-- Blade
-- Compass
-- Wheel
-- Telescope